fuzunist/testing_case/README.md

     - Set up the Python virtual environment
     - Install all dependencies
     - Start Python Functions Framework
-    - Start Firebase Emulators with initial data
+    - Start Firebase Emulators with all initial data (users and configurations) automatically imported.
     - Verify all services are running
     - Display test commands

-    **⚠️ IMPORTANT**: After the emulator starts, run the configuration setup script (see "Initial Data Configuration" section above) to populate the required collections.

 2.  **Manual Start (Alternative):**
     If you prefer to start services manually: